 Dr. William E. Cullinan

 Cullinan received his bachelor’s degree in physical therapy from Marquette in 1981 and earned his doctorate in neuroscience from the University of Virginia in 1991.
-He did a postdoctoral research fellowship at the University of Michigan’s Mental Health Research Institute (1991–1995) before joining the Marquette faculty in the Department of Biomedical Sciences in 1995.
-His research laboratory, which has received funding from the National Institutes of Health and the National Alliance for Research on Schizophrenia and Depression, focuses on stimulatory and inhibitory brain circuits that regulate neuroendocrine responses to stress, and whose dysfunction leads to neuropsychiatric illnesses such as depression, anxiety disorders, and post-traumatic stress disorder.
-He has authored numerous research articles and book chapters on functional neuroanatomy, stress neurobiology, neuroendocrinology and neurophysiology in journals including Trends in Neurosciences, Brain Structure and Function, and the Journal of Neuroscience.
-He founded the Integrative Neuroscience Research Center at Marquette in 2001, which brings together campus neuroscientists around a biweekly seminar series.
+He did postdoctoral research at the University of Michigan’s Mental Health Research Institute (1991–1995) before joining the Marquette faculty in the Department of Biomedical Sciences in 1995.
+His research laboratory, which has received funding from the National Institutes of Health and the National Alliance for Research on Schizophrenia and Depression, focuses on brain circuits that regulate neuroendocrine responses to stress, and whose dysfunction leads to neuropsychiatric illnesses such as depression, anxiety disorders, post-traumatic stress disorder, and others.
+He has authored numerous research articles and book chapters on functional neuroanatomy, stress neurobiology, neuroendocrinology, and neurophysiology in journals including Trends in Neurosciences, Brain Structure and Function, and the Journal of Neuroscience.
+He founded the Integrative Neuroscience Research Center at Marquette, which brings together campus neuroscientists around a biweekly seminar series and promotes collaboration across neuroscience research laboratories at Marquette.